FrancoisVongue/fp-way/README.md

 ## Order of layers
 0. basic fp functions

-1. translation (translate from other types to the type)
+1. translation (translate from one type to another)
     1. boolean
+    2. number
+    3. string

+2. construction (factory methods for the type)
+    1. array
-    2. numbers
+    2. function
-    3. arrays
+    3. object
-    4. strings
-    5. functions
-    6. objects

-2. validation (validate the type and it's properties)
+3. validation (validate the type and it's properties)
     1. boolean
-    2. numbers
+    2. number
-    3. arrays
+    3. array
-    4. strings
+    4. string
-    5. functions
+    5. function
-    6. objects
+    6. object

-3. transformation (modify type or (map to the same or another type))
+4. transformation (modify type or (map to the same or another type))
     1. boolean
-    2. numbers
+    2. number
-    3. arrays
+    3. array
-    4. strings
+    4. string
-    5. functions
+    5. function
-    6. objects
+    6. object

 ...More examples for all types will come with time.